emmottlab/sars2nterm/README.md

 - 6x6p.cxv chimeraX command file is included to reproduce the structure visualisation in Figure 2.
 See /other.
 - Custom .fasta file for SARS2 proteins, including those identified by Riboseq (Finkel et al. 2020).
 This is 'SARS2_Custom_20200518.fasta' and in /data/

 Code requires Matlab 2019b and the Statistics and Machine Learning toolbox.
+Some of the functions e.g. tiledlayout were only introduced in R2019b, the scripts will work in earlier versions but will require some adjustment (e.g. tiledlayout -> subplot).

 Code: Ed Emmott (Github/Twitter: @edemmott, Email: e.emmott@liverpool.ac.uk), University of Liverpool, 2020.